 Minimum funding required is $2,250 per month, with an additional $650 per month for each dependent.
 Funding can be provided by the department, by the research scholar’s government or employer or by their own personal funds.

 How can I be accepted as a J-1 Research Scholar?

 - You may apply to the particular department at SUNY Upstate Medical University in which you are interested in doing research and study.
 It is the responsibility of the department to verify that you are eligible and qualified to participate in their program.

 - You must have sufficient knowledge of the English language to permit you to undertake the particular program for which you are applying.

 - You must have funds of at least $2,250 per month, with an additional $650 per month for each dependent.
 Funding can be provided by the department at SUNY Upstate who hires you, by your own personal funds or by your government or employer.

 How do I obtain my J-1 VISA to enter the U.S.?

 - When a department agrees to hire you, our office is notified.
 We then send you a Form DS-2019 which you take to a U.S. embassy or consulate in your country.

-- Before you take this form to the embassy, you must pay a one-time SEVIS I-901 fee of $100.
+- Before you take this form to the embassy, you must pay a one-time SEVIS I-901 fee.
 Information about this fee can be found on the website, www.ice.gov.

 - If all goes well, the embassy or consulate will give you a J-1 visa which will enable you to enter the U.S.